roast-cms/bloat/README.md

 # bloat
-An honest web developer's blog.
+Just another web developer's blog.
+A few tips and solutions that I had time to write-up.